 Solstice provides seniors with a choice of their HMO or PPO dental plans.
 They provide 100% coverage on most basic services regardless of your plan.
 And, best of all, they allow you to choose out of network providers.
-But wait, they also offer an HMO plan that lets you pick your own dentist.
-That’s pretty unheard of and accounts for why they’re near the top of our list.
+They also offer an HMO plan that lets you pick your own dentist.

-What we like: We appreciate that, like Delta Dental, Solstice offers both PPO and HMO dental plans.
-We like that they provide for twice-yearly preventive exams.
+What we like: We like that they provide for twice-yearly preventive exams.
 And that spouses can be included at a reasonable cost.

-Their online portal is not as robust as Delta’s but it nonetheless makes it relatively easy to find a participating dentist.
 Also, their HMO plans have the unique advantage of allowing you to use your choice of network dentists.
-A big plus.

 3. Humana Dental Insurance

-There are nearly 12.5 million veterans in the US age 65 or older.
-Many of them are living on fixed incomes that can make obtaining dental insurance difficult.
-What we love about Humana Dental Insurance is that they offer a discount to those folks through their Preventive Plus for Veterans program.
+Many of the 12.5 million veterans in the US age 65 or older are living on fixed incomes.
+What’s great about Humana Dental Insurance is that they offer a discount to those folks through their Preventive Plus for Veterans program.
 You will need to commit to the plan for a year to enjoy the benefits, but it’s worth it.